The spooky season is underway. Indulge in our guide to Halloween for kids the way your little ghouls tackle their candy stash.

 When is the Halloween Parade?

 The annual Village Halloween Parade usually takes place on Halloween—Oct 31—at 7pm.
 This year, however, it is canceled.
 But there's a silver lining: The event's team confirmed that there will be a suprise on Halloween night and that it will be a "trick," though details have yet to be revealed.

 Where is the Halloween Parade?

-The parade runs up Sixth Ave from Spring St to 16th St. It begins at 7pm and ends around 11pm (though if you're bringing your younger kids, you may head home before then).
-Be sure to bring some packable snacks and stake out a great spot a bit early (at least around 6pm) to get a good look at the parade.
+The parade typically runs up Sixth Ave from Spring St to 16th St. It begins at 7pm and ends around 11pm.
+(Though if you're bringing your younger kids, you may head home before then.)
+Usually, parents bring some packable snacks and stake out a great spot a bit early to get a good look at the festivities.

 Where to go trick-or-treating

 City families can go trick-or-treating all around the five boroughs.
 Neighborhoods like the West Village and the Upper West Side are especially good spots for gathering treats.

 This year, note that the CDC classifies trick-or-treating as a high-risk activity.
 It's still allowed to take place in New York, however, residents should expect forthcoming guidelines from the state.